-The Crime Analysis Unit is staffed by 3 employees: a Supervisory Crime Analyst, and two Crime Analysts.
-The unit also offers internship opportunities for students in the field of criminal justice, geographic information systems (GIS) and public administration.
+The Crime Analysis Section is staffed by three employees: a Supervisory Crime Analyst, and two Crime Analysts.
+The section also offers internship opportunities for students in the field of criminal justice, geographic information systems (GIS) and public administration.

 What is Crime Analysis?

 analytical processes directed at providing timely and pertinent information

 relative to crime patterns and trend correlations to assist the operational and

 administrative personnel in planning the deployment of resources for the